k-dauda/simplestore/README.md

     // returns login object stored above, note if useSession isn't set to true this will return undefined
     // since localStorage  will be checked for login object instead of sessionStorage simplestore.get('login' { useSession: true });
-    // Use derefOperator to get specific attributes of a store object simplestore.get('library.location');
+    // Use attrAccessor to get specific attributes of a store object simplestore.get('library.location');

 __4. update (key, [options])__